 Per District staff's comments, 2 more developments have been added to the Water Waitlist with position numbers of 13 and 14, which are not included in the SSCSD Resolution No. 20-426.
-And the Hather proposed developments (previous No.8 on waitlist), has been split up according to the request date.
 The Water Waitlist Reconciliation dated 3/7/2022 is shown in Appendix C for ease of reference.